David Freitas: Baltimore Orioles

 The Athletics traded Freitas to the Baltimore Orioles on December 12, 2013, as the player to be named later in trade that also sent Jemile Weeks to the Orioles for Jim Johnson.

-With the Orioles' organization, Freitas played for the Bowie Baysox of the Class AA Eastern League and Norfolk Tides of the Class AAA International League.
+Freitas played for the Bowie Baysox of the Double-A Eastern League and Norfolk Tides of the Triple-A International League in 2014, hitting a combined .263/.350/.421 with six home runs and 29 RBI over 61 games.
+He returned to Bowie and Norfolk in 2015, hitting .241/.299/.387 with eight home runs and 33 RBI across 75 total contests.

 Chicago Cubs

-After the 2015 season, the Cubs selected Freitas in the Triple-A phase of the Rule 5 draft.
-Freitas began the 2016 season with the Tennessee Smokies of the Class AA Southern League.
+On December 10, 2015, the Chicago Cubs selected Freitas in the minor league phase of the Rule 5 draft.
+Freitas began the 2016 season with the Tennessee Smokies of the Double-A Southern League.
 He was later promoted to the Iowa Cubs of the PCL.
+In 91 total appearances, Freitas slashed .295/.349/.437 with six home runs and 53 RBI.
+He elected free agency following the season on November 7, 2016.

 Atlanta Braves

 On November 11, 2016, Freitas signed a minor league contract with the Atlanta Braves.
 He played for the Gwinnett Braves of the International League.
 The Braves promoted Freitas to the major leagues on August 30, 2017, and he made his major league debut in the second game of a double header against the Philadelphia Phillies that same day.
 Freitas got his first major league hit, a double in his second at-bat.